What is alpha thalassemia?

 What causes alpha thalassemia?

-Alpha thalassemia occurs when some or all of the 4 genes that make hemoglobin (the
+Alpha thalassemia occurs when 1 or more of the 4 alpha-globin genes that make up part

 There are 4 types of alpha thalassemia:

-- Alpha thalassemia silent carrier.
+Alpha thalassemia silent carrier.
 One gene is missing or damaged, and the other 3 are normal.
-Blood tests are usually
+Blood tests are often

 normal.
 Your red blood cells may be smaller than normal.
 Being a silent carrier means